leoshimo/vrs/README.md

 On `'(:os/process :pid 20)`, `C-c C-a` offers **Read PID** and constructs `(process_pid '(:os/process :pid 20))`.
 On the same entity, `M-x vrs-execute-action` runs the selected action and displays `20`.
+Both commands also work directly on an expression that returns the entity, such as `(get '((:os/process :pid 20)) 0)`.
+There is no need to retain a literal
+first: the expression is evaluated once before choosing the action.
+Execution keeps that expression in place; construction replaces it with the complete call.

 Argument filling uses the session's `get_entity_completions` providers.
 If no choices are available, enter a Lyric expression such as `"hello"`, `42`, or